 My personal take-aways

-This leadership classic is a great read for independent artists and solo entrepreneurs building a tribe, startup founders creating a company and of course, newly minted managers.
-It makes you think about how you interact with others and what kind of person to be, which is always worth ruminating about.
+The 21 Irrefutable Laws Of Leadership is a leadership classic.
+It’s a great read for independent artists and solo entrepreneurs building a tribe, startup founders creating a company and, of course, newly minted managers.
+It makes you think about how you interact with others and what kind of person you want to be, which is always worth ruminating about.

 What else can you learn from the blinks?